turbot/steampipe-docs/docs/cloud/organizations.md

 # Organizations

-Steampipe Cloud users can create their own connections and workspaces, but they are not shared with other users.
+Steampipe Cloud users can create their own connections and workspace, but they are not shared with other users.
 Steampipe **Organizations**, on the other hand, include multiple users and are intended for organizations to collaborate and share workspaces and connections.

 ## Creating Organizations